 Immediately separate employees who appear to have symptoms from others in the workplace.

 Employees are able to report symptoms of COVID-19 through our daily health screening app.
 In the Dashboard, administrators will be able to see who has checked-in and reported symptoms of COVID-19.
 With our default screener, they can recommend that these employees ‘Stay Home’ or work ‘Work from Home’.
 With a custom screener, employers can also choose to create a specific recommendation to separate employees at the workplace.

 Develop an action plan for suspected/confirmed cases

 In order to effectively combat the pandemic you must have a plan in place to respond to sick employees and/or confirmed COVID-19 cases.
 This plan must ensure infected employees isolate and potentially exposed employees are contacted.
-Our BioSecurity Portal allows you to immediately alert exposed employees while maintaining the infected employee’s confidentiality.
-If someone tests positive for COVID-19 our solution automatically triggers contact tracing based on the bluetooth data collected and the symptom screening information to discover who is potentially at risk for transmission.
+Our Command Center Portal allows you to immediately alert exposed employees while maintaining the infected employee’s confidentiality.
+Employers can utilize our Case Management feature to keep track of potential, active, and cleared cases and ensure employees receive the appropriate follow-up.

 OSHA and the CDC have published significant guidance on the importance of preventing and reducing COVID-19 transmission among employees.
 In order to re-open successfully, appropriate measures must be taken by businesses to limit the chance of a COVID-19 outbreak at their facility.
 Having a contact tracing application in use amongst your workforce is a great place to start when setting up a return to work plan.
 A contact tracing application has the power to automatically notify management who an infected person has come into contact with, thereby stopping COVID-19 transmission in its tracks if measures are taken immediately after someone tests positive.